Introduction

 Early Morning vs. Late Evening

-Early Morning (before 10 AM) is the most effective time to water your lawn, as it allows moisture to penetrate the soil and reach the roots before the day’s heat increases evaporation rates.
+Early Morning (before 10 AM) is the ideal time to water your lawn, allowing moisture to reach the roots effectively before the day heats up.

 Avoiding Overwatering